-We hereby confirm that our Black Peroxide Cured EPDM gasketing material has been independently tested according to USP Class VI <88> and <87> and are in full compliance with the requirements.
+We hereby confirm that our White Peroxide Cured EPDM gasketing material has been independently tested according to USP Class VI <88> is are in full compliance with the requirements.

-Test protocols for biological reactivity tests are defined by the U.S. Pharmacopeia, General Chapters and <88><87>.
-These test protocols shall include in vitro reactivity tests <87> with mammalian cells and in vivo reactivity tests <88> on animals.
+Test protocols for biological reactivity tests are defined by the U.S. Pharmacopeia, General Chapters and <88>.
+These test protocol shall include in vivo reactivity tests <88> on animals.